Almond Peach Squares

 - 1/2 tsp. pure almond extract

-Stir together the powdered sugar, cream, and almond extract.
-Drizzle the mixture over the warm bars and allow to cool.
+- For the almond glaze: Stir together powdered sugar, cream, and almond extract.
+Drizzle mixture over the warm bars and allow to cool.
 Cut into squares and serve.

 Adapted from a favorite childhood recipe, Mom’s cherry squares.